kookiatsuetrong/cool/README.md

 ```
 node transpile.js < hello.cool > hello.cool.js
 ```
-The you can run this program by execute this command:
+Then you can run this program by execute this command:
 ```
 node hello.cool.js
 ```

+# The Member keyword
+A class consist of property and method, both can be declared using keyword "member".
+If you want to access these member please use this. follow by the identifier of member.

 # Writing a recursion method
 ```es6